Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Introduction

 On general grounds, a tachyonic instability emerges whenever a mass eigenvalue in an interacting or self-interacting theory becomes negative.
 This transition can be caused by a bare mass parameter in the action or effectively induced by the expectation value of a given field or operator.
 In this context, models in which the instability is triggered by a non-minimal coupling to gravity have recently received considerable attention.

 Hubble-induced phase transitions for spectator fields have been advocated to address several phenomenological aspects such as the generation of the observed matter-antimatter asymmetry \cite{Bettoni:2018utf}, the formation of topological defects with observable gravitational wave backgrounds \cite{Bettoni:2018pbl,Bettoni:2019dcw}, the onset of the hot big bang era \cite{Figueroa:2016dsc,Dimopoulos:2018wfg,Opferkuch:2019zbd} or the non-thermal production of dark matter \cite{Fairbairn:2018bsw,Laulumaa:2020pqi}.
-The main assumption behind these proposals is the existence of a cosmological expansion era with a stiff equation-of-state parameter ($w > 1/3$) prior to radiation domination.\footnote{For a review of the different expansion histories in the early Universe, see for instance Ref.~\cite{Allahverdi:2020bys}.}
+The main assumption behind these proposals is the existence of a cosmological expansion era with a stiff equation-of-state parameter ($w > 1/3$) prior to the beginning of radiation domination.~\footnote{For a review of the different expansion histories in the early Universe, see for instance Ref.~\cite{Allahverdi:2020bys}.} This unusual equation of state induces a change of sign in the Ricci scalar and hence in the effective mass for the spectator field, triggering its displacement towards new time-dependent minima appearing at large field values.

 In many instances, the evolution of the spectator field during Hubble-induced phase transitions is discussed in terms of an homogeneous component rolling down an effective potential and eventually oscillating around the new symmetry-breaking minima in a fully coherent fashion \cite{Figueroa:2016dsc,Dimopoulos:2018wfg,Opferkuch:2019zbd}.
 This naive picture is, however, inaccurate \cite{Felder:2000hj,Felder:2001kt}.
 On the one hand, it fails to capture one of the main features of spontaneous symmetry breaking: the production of topological defects \cite{Bettoni:2018pbl}.
 On the other hand, the dynamics of the system is not dominated by an homogeneous component, but rather by the rapid amplification of long wavelength fluctuations that become relevant well before the field reaches the new minima of the potential \cite{Bettoni:2019dcw}.
-Among other effects, this has important consequences for the energy equipartition and thermalization of the system.
+Among other effects, this has important consequences for the virialization and thermalization of the system.

 In order to verify and assess the relevance of the aforementioned features, we explore here, for the first time, the non-linear dynamics of Hubble-induced phase transitions using $3+1$ classical lattice simulations.
 To this end, we focus on a $Z_2$ symmetric spectator field non-minimally coupled to gravity, albeit our results can be easily extended to other global symmetry breaking patterns.